Have you ever been a casual, intermittent, or recreational bowler for quite a while now?

 I remember when I was at the stage of the match, many moons ago… I was a fairly athletic child and got frustrated quickly if I couldn’t catch on to a sport fast.
 If I did not feel as though I was getting better immediately, I was likely to package it up and move on to another thing.

 Luckily for me, once I joined my first bowling league at age 13 there was lots of help available.
-Every Saturday morning my friends and I would carpool to the bowling all with one of our parents (THANKS PARENTS).
+Every Saturday morning my friends and I would carpool to the bowling all with one of our parents (THANKS Winter Springs Wildlife Removal).
 The league for 13-18 year olds started at 8:30 am.

 Once we settled in on our set of lanes and began bowling, the coaches could begin making their way up and down the bowling center, helping everybody that appeared to need it along the way.